China's First Emperor

 The Terra-Cotta Army

 The First Emperor: Selections From the Historical Records by Sima Qian, translated by Raymond Dawson.
-Sima Qian, the most famous Chinese historian, describes the First Emperor's birth and the often brutal events that led to the founding of the Qin dynasty.
-He recounts the building of the Great Wall, the "burning of the books," and the construction of the emperor's magnificent tomb.
+Sima Qian, the most famous Chinese historian, describes the often brutal events that led to the founding of the Qin dynasty.

 The First Emperor: China's Terracotta Army by Jane Portal.
 In richly illustrated chapters, experts describe the Qin dynasty's rise and military conquest of China, and the first emperor's achievements and legacy.